mahad888/Trendify/README.md

 ![alt text](images/mockup.png "Title")

-This repo contains the project made in my youtube chanel called simcoder.
-This project is a clone of the Instagram android app.

 It is made using React Native with Expo using firebase services (authentication, firestore and storage).
 The admin panel is made with ReactJS.